aoliverio/builder/README.md

 # Builder for CakePHP 3.x

-Builder is a CakePHP 3.x plugin for Bake to generate code Bootstrap 3 style.
+Builder is a CakePHP 3.x plugin used to generate code in Bootstrap 3 style.

 Some of the highlights: